2017-18 Undergraduate and Graduate Catalogs

 FIN 459.
 Advanced Project Evaluation.
 3 Hours.

 This course addresses project evaluation and risk analysis for the energy industry and applies quantitative and statistical techniques to investment decisions.
 The course will emphasize modeling and forecasting methodologies.
 Software applications will include standard statistical and risk analysis software packages.
+Prerequisite: Student must complete FIN 281 and FIN 357 before enrolling in this class.

 FIN 491.
 Seminar in Energy Topics.
 2 Hours.